conda-forge/status/README.md

 ## editing the page

-When editing the page, edit the `template.html` file.
+When editing the page, edit the `site/template.html` file.
 Then run

 ```bash
 $ python render_page.py
 ```

 to inspect the page.

-You must render the page before merging a PR!